adrenak/univoice/README.md

 # Usage
 ## Creating a chatroom agent
 - To be able to host and join voice chatrooms, you need a `ChatroomAgent` instance.
-To get the inbuilt implementation, use this
+To get the ready-to-use inbuilt implementation, use this

 ```
-var agent = agent = new InbuiltChatroomAgentFactory(SIGNALLING_SERVER_URL).Create();
+var agent = new InbuiltChatroomAgentFactory(SIGNALLING_SERVER_URL).Create();
 // Don't worry, a signalling server URL is available inside the repositories samples code.
 ```